DankHill2020/TheEntireWorld/README.md

-To test the tool, I have included free Mannequin rigs I found online so the skeleton to test will already be included in your project once you open it up.
+To test the tool, I have included Mannequin rigs I found online so the skeleton to test will already be included in your project once you open it up.
-The rigs were found here: https://gumroad.com/d/27fecce80492ca58d194844412cc370b
+The rigs were found here, i recommend supporting them if you care to donate on their page: https://gumroad.com/d/27fecce80492ca58d194844412cc370b

 They exist in /ArtSource/Rigs inside The download from GitHub